vinceroti/loan-calculator/README.md

 # Loan Calculator - Vue 3 + TypeScript + Vite

-This template should help get you started developing with Vue 3 and TypeScript in Vite.
-The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.
+This is a mortgage calculator using Vue 3 and TypeScript in Vite.
+The project uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.

 ## Recommended IDE Setup